2022–23 Indiana Hoosiers men's basketball team: Previous season

 The Hoosiers saw a list of streaks come to an end for the program.
 They finished the season 21–14 overall, and 9–11 in conference play.
 Along the way, IU ended losing streaks to Purdue, Michigan, and Illinois.
-As the #9 seed, they also advanced to the semifinals of the Big Ten Conference tournament, something they hadn't done since 2013.
+As the #9 seed, they also advanced to the semifinals of the Big Ten Conference tournament, something they had not done since 2013.
 They lost to Iowa, 80–77, the eventual tournament champions.
 The Hoosiers also heard their name called on Selection Sunday for the first time since 2016.
 After a six-year absence from the NCAA tournament, IU was selected as a #12 seed to play in the NCAA tournament First Four round in Dayton, Ohio.
-They knocked off Wyoming to make it to the first round (round of 64) where they lost to #5 seed Saint Mary's.
+They knocked off Wyoming to make it to the first round (round of 64), where they lost to #5 seed Saint Mary's.

 Offseason

 Coaching changes

 On March 23, 2022, Coach Woodson announced that assistant coach Dane Fife would not be retained for a second season.
 In his official statement, Woodson claimed, "Ultimately, I believe that the fit must be right with a coaching staff, and I’ve decided that a change is necessary.
 I appreciate everything Dane has done as a member of the staff during the last year and as player for our program.
 He will always be a part of the Hoosier family and I wish him well in his future pursuits."

-News broke on March 25 that assistant coaches Kenya Hunter and Yasir Rosemond were promoted to associate head coaches, as well as Brian Walsh from Team and Recruiting Coordinator to assistant coach.
+News broke on March 25 that assistant coaches Kenya Hunter and Yasir Rosemond had been promoted to associate head coaches, as well as Brian Walsh from team and recruiting coordinator to assistant coach.

-Coach Woodson announced new staff additions on May 9, 2022, of Steven Surface as the Director of Basketball Operations, replacing Benny Sander, and former IU basketball standout Jordan Hulls as the new Team and Recruiting Coordinator, filling the vacant spot left with the promotion of Walsh.
+Coach Woodson announced new staff additions on May 9, 2022, of Steven Surface as the director of basketball operations, replacing Benny Sander, and former IU basketball standout Jordan Hulls as the new team and recruiting coordinator, filling the vacant spot left by the promotion of Walsh.

 Departures

 On April 9, 2022, Trayce Jackson-Davis announced that he would declare for the 2022 NBA draft, while still keeping his college eligibility.
-Jackson-Davis announced on May 20, 2022, via Twitter that he was withdrawing from the Draft and would return to IU for a fourth year.
+Jackson-Davis announced on May 20, 2022, via Twitter that he was withdrawing from the draft and would return to IU for a fourth year.